bozsahin/thebench/README.md

    THEN DO <code>python.x get-pip.py</code> AT THE SAME PLACE USING THE <code>terminal</code> APP, WHERE python.x IS THE PYTHON YOU INTEND TO USE.

    (Why are we doing this?
-Because python's infamous <code>ensurepip</code> library is not available in every linux, and <code>pyenv</code> is more of a hack than software engineering).
+Because python's infamous <code>ensurepip</code> library is not available in every OS (thank you, distributors), and <code>pyenv</code> is more of a hack than software engineering).

 4. <a href="https://git-scm.com/downloads">git</a>.
 This is the maintainer of the tool overall.